 Table 2.
-Transit Time: $\tau = (Distance)^2/(Mobility \times Voltage)$
+Transit Time: $\tau = (\text{Distance})^2/(\text{Mobility} \times \text{Voltage})$

-MOSFET: MESFET, JFET: Bipolar: Distance: channel length channel length base width Voltage: ~ VDD/2, many kT/q ~ VDD/2, many kT/q 4kT/q Mobility: surface mobility, bulk mobility, bulk mobility, cm /v-sec, (Si) ~800 ~1300 ~1300
+MOSFET: MESFET, JFET: Bipolar: Distance: channel length channel length base width Voltage: ~ VDD/2, many kT/q ~ VDD/2, many kT/q 4kT/q Mobility: surface mobility, bulk mobility, bulk mobility, cm 2 /v-sec, (Si) ~800 ~1300 ~1300

 At the smallest dimensions to which devices can be scaled, the base width of bipolar devices and the channel length of FET devices are limited by the same basic set of physical constraints, and are therefore similar in dimension.
 The voltage on the FET devices must be many times kT/q to achieve the required nonlinearity.
-Hence at the ultimate limiting small dimensions the two types of devices have roughly equivalent transit times.
+Hence at ultimately limiting small dimensions the two types of device have roughly equivalent transit times.
 At these limiting dimensions, choices between competing technologies will be made primarily on the grounds of the topological properties of their interconnects, the functional richness of their basic circuits, simplicity of process, and ability to control de current per unit area.
 As supply voltages are scaled down to the 1 volt range, MOS devices become similar in most respects to other FET type devices, and it is possible that mixed forms (MOS-JFET, MOS-MESFET, Bipolar-MESFET, etc.) may emerge as the ultimate integrated system technologies.

-We have chosen to illustrate this monograph with examples drawn from the n-channel silicon gate depletion mode load technology.
-The reasons for this choice in 1977 are quite clear.
+We have chosen to illustrate this text with examples drawn from the n-channel silicon gate depletion mode load technology.
+The reasons for this choice in 1978 are quite clear.
 In addition to meeting the required technical criteria we have described, this technology provides some important practical advantages to the student and to the teacher.
 It is the only high density technology which has achieved universal acceptance across company and product boundaries.
-The reader who wishes to implement his designs can go to essentially any company involved in fabricating silicon wafers and run his parts without fear that slight changes in the process or the vagaries of relationships with a particular firm will cut off his source of supply.
+Readers wishing to implement integrated system designs may have wafers fabricated by essentially any wafer fabrication firm, without fear that slight changes in the process or the vagaries of relationships with a particular firm will cut off their source of supply.
 It is also presently the highest density process available.
-This certainty of access to fabrication lines, the more generally widespread knowledge of nMOS technology among members of the technical community, its density, and its performance similarity with bipolar technology in its ultimate scaling, are all important factors supporting its choice for this text on LSI Systems.
+This certainty of access to fabrication lines, the more generally widespread knowledge of nMOS technology among members of the technical community, its density, and its performance similarity with bipolar technology in its ultimate scaling, are all important factors supporting its choice for this text on VLSI Systems.
 However, the principles and techniques developed in this text can be applied to essentially any technology.